arduino/arduino-app-cli/docs/contributor-guide/development.md

 - `ARDUINO_APP_CLI__DATA_DIR=debian/arduino-app-cli/home/arduino/.local/share/arduino-app-cli go tool task start`

-NOTE: only a subset of HTTP APIs are working by running the daemon mode into a development PC.
-To run the `arduino-app-cli` into the board see `Running`arduino-app-cli`into the board` section.
+NOTE: only a subset of HTTP APIs are working by running the daemon mode on a development PC.
+To run Arduino App CLI on the board see the **Running Arduino App CLI on the board** section below.

 ## Running Checks

 > [!NOTE]
-> Since the `arduino-app-cli` runs on a debian-based OS, some tests do not work on Windows and macOS
+> Since Arduino App CLI runs on a Debian-based OS, some tests do not work on Windows and macOS

 Checks and tests are set up to ensure the project content is functional and compliant with the established standards.